 It’s one thing to grab a cup of joe, but it’s a whole other thing to take on the Epoch Tasting Experience.
 The Epoch Chemistry Coffee House is a unique spot located on St. George St. in Moncton.
 Be delighted with freshly roasted coffee and reconnect with your +1 over a heated—we recommend no more than 96 degree Celsius—game of chess.

-Next up, you’re headed about 20 minutes outside of the city to Salisbury and the Green Pig Market.
+Next up, you’re headed about 20 minutes outside of the city to Salisbury and the Green Pig Country Market.
 Beloved by locals and tourists alike, you’ll find freshly-grown vegetables and baked goods in a friendly community atmosphere.
-It’s also home to their newest addition: The Little Red Rooster Café!
-Good vibes and great food available for dine-in or take-out, and did we mention the fresh lemonade?
+There you can also experience the NB Sunflower Festival in August (perfect photo op), and attempt to escape an epic corn maze between early September and Halloween.

 Finish your Hub City experience with a short trip west of Salisbury to the Corn Hill Nursery.
 Have lunch at their Cedar Café, take a stroll through their impressive plant selection and be on the lookout for their informative workshops and seminars.